 Q: You’ve tested dozens of medical spas, yoga retreats, detox cures and longevity clinics around the world.
 What have you learned about your own health from all these experiences?

-These experiences transformed me personally.
-I’ve learned to slow down and listen to my body.
-I now regularly practice intermittent fasting once a week, I take certain dietary supplements, I’ve integrated conscious breathing routines, I even bought an LED mask 🙂 These are not “passing” habits but pillars of my daily life.
-I now practice Gyrotonic after discovering it at Zulal Wellness Resort, I have a really great sports coach who helps me build muscle, to combat the sarcopenia that threatens us all, and I drink calcium water to prevent osteoporosis.
-However, I don’t think I’ve gone to the extremes of Bryan Johnson, and I spend much less than he does…
+In terms of activities, I’ve put yoga on the back burner for a while, as I’m now practicing Gyrotonic after discovering it at Zulal Wellness Resort.
+I have a really great sports coach in Biarritz who helps me build up my muscles, to combat the sarcopenia that threatens us all, and I even drink calcium water to prevent osteoporosis.
+However, I don’t think I’ve gone to the extremes of Bryan Johnson, who’s the same age as me, and I spend a lot less money than he does 🙂

 “How it helps me advise my customers”.